-2020-2024 Four Year Area Plan/ Annual Update Check one: ☐ FY 20-24 ☒ FY 21-22 ☐ FY 22-23 ☐ FY 23-24
+2020-2024 Four Year Area Plan/ Annual Update Check one: ☐ FY 20-24 ☐ FY 21-22 ☐ FY 22-23 ☐ FY 23-24

 AAA Name: Sonoma County PSA 27

-This Area Plan is hereby submitted to the California Department of Aging for approval.
-The

-Governing Board and the Advisory Council have ea ch had the opportunity to participate in

-the planning process and to review and comment of n the Area Plan.
-The Governing Board,

-Advisory Council, and Area Agency Director actively y support the planning and development

-of community-based systems of care and will ensur e compliance with the assurances set

-forth in this Area Plan.
-The undersigned recognize t he responsibility within each community

-to establish systems in order to address the care ne eds of older individuals and their family

-caregivers in this planning and service area.

-1. Lynda Hopkins
+This Area Plan is hereby submitted to Governing Board and the Advisory Coplanning process and to review and Advisory Council, and Area Agency community-based systems of care at this Area Plan.
+The undersigned recestablish systems in order to address caregivers in this planning and service.
+Council have e comment on to Director active and will ensure ognize the res as the care need each had the opposithe Area Plan.
+The left support the personance with sponsibility withing the compliance withing sponsibility withing the left sponsibility within the left sponsibility within the left sponsibility within the left sponsibility w portunity to participate in the he Governing Board, lanning and development of the assurances set forth in each community to

-(Type Name)
+1. Susan Gorin (Type Name)

-Signature: Governing Board Chair 1 Date
+Signature: Governing Board Chair Date

-2. Jenny Helman

-(Type Name)
+2. Terry Kelley (Type Name)

-Signature: Advisory Council Chair Date
+Signature: Advisory Council Chair - Date

-3. Paul Dunaway
+3. Paul Dunaway (Type Name)

-(Type Name)

-Signature: Area Agency Director Date
+Signature: Area Agency Director - Date

-Dignature.
-Area Agency Director Date

-1 Original signatures or official signature stamps are required
+&lt;sup>1 Original signatures or official signature stamps are required.